 Modern markets in almost any domain are highly-competitive and it takes a lot to stand out from the competition, especially for small businesses and startups.
 SMEs and entrepreneurs require funds to develop their marketing strategies and introduce new operations on a constant basis.

 Ironically enough, despite being a vital part of the global economy, those businesses are often overlooked by banks when it comes to business loans.
 For them, the process of raising funds turns into a real headache.
 For instance, Canadian banks require 32 pieces of information from SMEs to apply for credit, and still, a whopping 78% of loan applications are denied.
-Is that the financial inclusion big banks keep talking about so often?
-Surely not.
-Besides, even if applicants are lucky enough to pass the requirements, the process of obtaining funds turns into a burdensome and time-consuming issue.
-And it’s not solely about businesses.
 Individuals whose credit score doesn’t look good through the lens of traditional scoring methods experience the same difficulties as well.

 Hopefully, a sacred place is never empty, and the expansion of alternative lending has changed the lending scenery for good.
+As of 2020, more than 126 million Americans were utilizing peer-to-peer (P2P) lending applications.
+Based on research conducted by LendingTree, it was found that 84% of consumers have experimented with P2P lending, with 44% of them using it on a weekly basis.
 Such a new approach in loans as P2P (peer-to-peer) lending bridges the financial gap, and now it is one of the most popular trends in the domain of lending.

 The Essence of P2P lending

 P2P lending is the provision of funds to individuals or legal entities through specialized online loan sites (P2P platforms) without direct mediation from the bank or other traditional financial institutions.
 Such type of lending contains two main sorts of peer-to-peer deals: secured and unsecured loans, with the majority of them being unsecured personal loans.